 Plečnik refused any suggestion of modern upgrades to churches, such as central heating.
 “Such modern garbage does not belong in a Catholic cathedral of the Lord.
 A Catholic church is not a cinema, or a bar or a theater—it’s Calvary.”

 The renowned British scholar discusses the Renaissance in Italy, elsewhere in Europe, and in the world beyond Europe as a prime example of cultural hybridization, a process whereby something new that emerges from the combination of diverse older elements.

 Dispersed in four countries; many of its pages cropped, cut into four, or lost forever; still, in its fragmented state the Hungarian Angevin Legendary is a unique iconographic medieval treasure, presenting fifty-eight legends on richly gilded folios fully covered by miniatures.

-Further titles on the arts and literature from the CEU Press backlist:
+Further titles on the arts from the CEU Press backlist: